oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Proposed Countermeasures

-The page rendered as a result of the OAuth authorization response and the authorization endpoint SHOULD not include third-party resources or links to external sites.
+The page rendered as a result of the OAuth authorization response and the authorization endpoint SHOULD NOT include third-party resources or links to external sites.

 The following measures further reduce the chances of a successful attack: